Jennykuma/portfolio-site/src/pages/projects/temperature-anomalies/temperature-anomalies.md

 ![Final Image 1](./final-1.png "A complete view of the visualization") One positive feature that I like about this visualization is that the whole appearance is not too overwhelming and comes off as pleasant.
 I chose to use very little variety of colours to keep it calming and simple.

 There aren’t too many options to choose from, which lets the user become more comfortable with playing around with the visualization.
-Also, there is a description on how to use the visualization on the left in the ‘About’ section in case they don’t know what an anomaly is or where to start.
+Also, there is a description of how to use the visualization on the left in the ‘About’ section in case they don’t know what an anomaly is or where to start.

 I also really like the option to create a connected scatterplot with the data points plotted on the graph.
-This aides the user in seeing which point comes after another in terms of anomalies and years.
-Everything blends together smoothly!
+This helps the user in seeing which point comes after another in terms of anomalies and years.
+Everything blends smoothly!

 ---
 #### Code